-Authorize issuance of a General Lease - Residential, Recreational, and Protective Structure Use to Christopher Albinson, Trustee and Debra Albinson, Trustee of the Albinson Family Trust Dated November 22, 2006; beginning August 23, 2018, for a term of 20 years, for a portion of an existing residence, deck, dock, ramp, and bank protection as described in Exhibit A and shown on Exhibit B (for reference purposes only) attached and by this reference made a part hereof; consideration for the portion of an existing residence, deck, dock, and ramp: \$2,855 per year, with an annual Consumer Price Index adjustment; consideration for the bank protection: the public use and benefit, with the State reserving the right at any time to set a monetary rent if the Commission finds such action to be in the State's best interests; and liability insurance in an amount no less than \$1,000,000 per occurrence.
+Authorize issuance of a General Lease - Recreational Use to Joel F. Given and Molly M. Given beginning August 23, 2018, for a term of 20 years, for a portion of an existing deck, two docks, ramp, and appurtenant facilities, as described in Exhibit A and shown on Exhibit B (for reference purposes only) attached and by this reference made a part hereof; consideration for the portion of an existing deck, two docks, ramp, and appurtenant facilities: \$387 per year, with an annual Consumer Price Index adjustment; and liability insurance in an amount no less than \$1,000,000 per occurrence.